Appropriate data

 • Null hypothesis: The medians of the populations from which the groups were sampled are equal.

-• Alternative hypothesis (two-sided): The medians of the populations from which the groups were sampled are not all equal.
+• Alternative hypothesis (two-sided): The medians of the populations from which the groups were sampled are not equal.

 Interpretation